 Surprising Health Risks of a Vegetarian Diet

-When you’re not eating a lot of animal products, you might have a harder time getting enough protein, since meat products are very rich in protein.
+When you’re not eating a lot of animal products, you might have a harder timegetting enough protein, since meat products are very rich in protein.
 You may have to work a little harder, but it’s still possible.
-If you’re a pescetarian, of course there are tons of proteins in fish.
+If you’re a pescatarian, of course there are tons of proteins in fish.
 If you’re a lacto-ovo vegetarian, you certainly can get protein from eggs and cheese.
 If you’re a strict vegetarian or a vegan, then basically you need to consume a higher quantity of nuts, chia seeds, black beans, lentils, and tofu products, just to name a few.
-But you can get enough protein in your diet as a vegetarian.
-In general, the U.S. actually population eats a lot more animal protein than is needed.
+But youcan get enough protein in your diet as a vegetarian.
+In general, the U.S. population actually eats a lot more animal protein than is needed.

-Another thing that people who are adopting a vegetarian diet might be afraid of not getting enough of is vitamin B12.
+Another thing that people who are adopting a vegetarian diet might be afraid of getting too little of is vitamin B12.
 Vitamin B12 is a very important vitamin for our metabolism.
 We tend to store it quite well, which is good, so we can store it for long periods of time, but it is primarily present in meats and dairy products.
 If you’re eating eggs and cheese, you’re going to get enough vitamin B12.
-However, if you’re a strict vegan you might need to look for vitamin B12 that’s been added to certain things.
+However, if you’re a strict vegan you might need to look for foods that have been fortified with vitamin B12.
 Cereals, for example and certain other grains have been fortified with vitamin B12.
 Look for such grains, or take B12 as a supplement.
-If you do take a B12 supplement, it’s best to take one that is derived from food.
+If you do take a B12 supplement, it’s best to look for one that is derived from food.